indranimaz23-oss/agent-sentinel/README.md

 # Agent Sentinel
-### Reference Implementation & Evaluation Harness

-Agent Sentinel is a security primitive designed to sit between autonomous AI agents and tool-execution environments (cloud APIs, internal tools, operator scripts).

-**The goal:** move agent safety from probabilistic prompt-layer “guardrails” to a deterministic, pre-execution enforcement boundary.
+### Pre-Execution Enforcement Boundary for Tool-Using AI Agents

+Agent Sentinel is an experiment in building a hard execution boundary for autonomous AI systems that have tool access.

+If an agent wants to execute a real action, delete a bucket, rotate credentials, stop logging, destroy infrastructure, that request should pass through a deterministic enforcement layer before anything runs.

+This repository focuses on defining and testing that boundary.

 ## The problem

-Most agent safety today relies on system prompts.
-If an agent is compromised (prompt injection) or simply wrong, the safety layer often fails with it.
-Post-hoc auditing is too slow for fast-acting agents that can execute many actions quickly.
+Most current agent "safety" mechanisms live in the system prompt.
+If the model is compromised (prompt injection), misconfigured, or simply wrong, that safety layer often fails with it.

+Post-hoc auditing is also insufficient once agents can act quickly and repeatedly.
+By the time something is flagged, the action has already executed.

+If agents are allowed to operate in real environments, enforcement needs to happen before execution — not after.

-## The solution: pre-execution adjudication
+## The approach: pre-execution adjudication

-This project implements a “firewall for actions.”
-Before a tool call executes, it is evaluated against versioned, deterministic policies.
+This project implements a firewall for actions.

+Before a tool call executes, it is evaluated against explicit, versioned policies and returns one of three decisions:

-Decisions:
-- **ALLOW**: action meets policy criteria
+* **ALLOW** — the action satisfies policy constraints
-- **BLOCK**: action violates a hard rule (e.g., “no destructive actions after hours”)
+* **BLOCK** — the action violates a hard rule
-- **HUMAN_REQUIRED**: action is sensitive and requires out-of-band approval
+* **HUMAN_REQUIRED** — the action is sensitive and requires an explicit override

+The system evaluates the structured action request itself, not the model’s reasoning about it.

+This does not replace IAM.
+IAM defines static permissions.
+What this adds is a runtime adjudication layer capable of applying contextual rules (time of day, environment, break-glass overrides, sequence constraints) before execution.

+## Current scope

+The initial focus is on high-impact cloud actions and multi-step chains such as:

+* Infrastructure destroy → disable logging → delete principal
+* Data export → local staging → outbound network request

+The dangerous cases are rarely single API calls.
+They are sequences.

+This repository contains a minimal scaffold for:

+* A structured action request schema
+* A deterministic policy layer (Rego/OPA baseline)
+* A sequence replay harness for adversarial testing
+* A draft threat model

+The implementation is intentionally small and testable.

-## Components
+## Design notes
-1. **Deterministic policy engine**
-   - evaluates structured action requests against Rego/OPA (or a small JSON-logic baseline)
-   - returns a decision + machine-readable reason

-2. **Action-sequence evaluation harness**
-   - replays multi-step “destructive chains”
-   - measures missed blocks, false blocks, and policy bypass attempts
+The baseline policy layer is written in Rego (OPA).
+Rego is widely used in cloud-native security and provides a clear, declarative way to express deterministic rules.

+It may ultimately prove heavier than necessary for simple agent schemas, but it is a useful starting point and benchmark.
+Early development will focus on measuring latency and operational overhead before committing to deeper integration.

+The primary goal is not tool selection.
+It is defining a clean enforcement boundary that can be reasoned about, tested, and measured.

-## Repository layout
+## Repository structure

-- `schema/` — action request schema (the “what”)
+* `schema/` — structured action request definition
-- `policies/` — baseline policies (the “how”)
+* `policies/` — baseline deterministic rules
-- `harness/` — adversarial sequences and replay cases (the “stress test”)
+* `harness/` — adversarial sequence definitions
-- `docs/` — threat model and notes
+* `docs/` — threat model and implementation notes

 ## Roadmap

-- **Month 1:** schema finalization + Rego vs JSON-logic benchmarking (latency + maintainability)
-- **Month 2:** sequence replay engine + adversarial scenario generation
-- **Month 3:** evaluation report + hardened reference implementation
+**Month 1**
+Finalize the action schema and benchmark Rego against lighter alternatives with attention to latency and maintainability.

+**Month 2**
+Build the sequence replay harness and stress-test policies against destructive chains and bypass attempts.

+**Month 3**
+Tighten edge cases, document failure modes, and publish evaluation results alongside the reference implementation.